Gastronomy and Wine Tourism

 Product Development Projects

-- (Forthcoming) UNWTO Gastronomy Tourism Product Development Project (Indonesia)
+- (Ongoing) UNWTO Gastronomy Tourism Product Development Project (Indonesia)

 - The Joyful Journey: Discovering a wine region through its wineries (Spain and Argentina)